Diet and Mental Health: Evidence, Implications, and Clinical Applications

 Describe

-Describe the current state of evidence regarding diet and depression
+Describe the current empirical evidence regarding diet and depressive disorders

 Compare

-Compare the efficacy of dietary interventions to established treatments for depression
+Compare the strength and limitations of evidence for dietary interventions relative to established depression treatments

 APPLY

-Apply a balanced, ethically grounded framework when discussing diet in clinical practice
+Apply an ethically grounded, scope-appropriate framework when discussing diet-related questions in psychological practice

 This training is appropriate for: